mzhao3333/projects/Cyclistic Bike Share Case Study/R Scripts/README.md

 ### What problem am I solving?

+The director wants to maximize the number of annual memberships.
 Therefore we need to find the difference between casual riders and annual members and design a strategy to convert casuals into annuals.
 Our recommendations must be backed with compelling data insights and data visualizations.